-The foundation leases premises from 2590274 Ontario Inc. under a long term lease that expires on September 6, 2022.
-Under the lease, the foundation is required to pay base rent of \$1 per year, plus utilities, maintenance, leasehold improvements, and other related costs for the leased premises.
+The foundation leases premises from 2590274 Ontario Inc. under a long term lease that expires on April 30, 2025.
+Under the lease, the foundation is required to pay base rent for a 15,700 sq ft building in Etobicoke (35 Coronet Rd) of \$5,000 per month, plus utilities, maintenance, leasehold improvements, and other related costs for the leased premises.
 There is a renewal option included in the lease.